Kayra/metuo/README.md

 ### POST - /upload

-Saves an image locally, and to the database and assigns it the tags.
+Saves static image file, and information (name/tags) to the DB.

 Example CURL: